 Recent Accomplishments Include:

 The Podcast Subcommittee develops interesting and relevant podcast content for ACT members and the public.
-Topics for 11 podcasts released in 2024 ranged from alternative and nontraditional species to potential health effects of 3D printing emissions and topics designed to support career development.
+Topics for the ten ToxChats podcasts released in 2025 ranged from new approach methodologies and nontraditional career paths in toxicology to human and environmental health and regulatory guidance, as well as podcasts aimed to support professional and career development.
+In addition, the Subcommittee successfully transitioned to a new editing process in collaboration with AIM staff and improved alignment with the Education Committee for podcast topic selection.

 Committee Roster